The Gordie Foundation: Foundation

 The Gordie Foundation seeks to raise public awareness of the consequences of alcohol abuse among students, which kills more than 1,700 students annually.
 The foundation encourages students to "save a life" and "make the call" for help to prevent alcohol-related deaths.

-The foundation launched Gordie's Call, a national campaign to employ peer intervention to prevent alcohol abuse and hazing, and GORDIEday, an annual event held in conjunction with National Hazing Prevention Week.

 HAZE documentary

 The Gordie Foundation, with director Pete Schuermann, produced a documentary film entitled HAZE that explores the college environment that leads to alcohol-related deaths like Bailey's.
 The film explores college binge and competitive drinking and hazing and the risks associated with such behavior.
 HAZE features graphic and disturbing scenes of consequences of alcohol abuse and acts of hazing.
+The film was updated in 2018 and released on Gordie's birthday, February 22.

 The film premiered at the Hamptons International Film Festival.
 It has also been shown at the Dallas International Film Festival. the Newport Beach Film Festival and the Indie Spirit Film Festival in Colorado Springs, Colorado.
 In 2011, it was shown at the Virginia Film Festival in Charlottesville, Virginia.